 I've lived in P staircase for two years where the rooms are cheap (in second year I was actually in the cheapest room in College!) and you don’t have to pack all your things up every vacation.
-P kitchen also had the only oven in College, though nobody knows where it came from or how long it will be there for since it’s not College-owned.
 I mostly liked P because I was living with a group of friends, and the rooms are cosy and they do have character.
 I actually prefer it to the far more modern staircase 4 rooms – I like that it’s all a little bit wonky.
 The main problem is Hobson Street noise but that’s just something you can get used to.

 Did you receive any particular support from College during your degree?

 I did have some College funding – after the first year I spent a month in France in the summer helping tutor English and I got some funding from College.
 They seem very willing to fund things if there's an academic benefit.

 I love the Fellows’ garden.
 It’s such a beautiful and calm place.
 When it was snowing it felt so magical to just walk around and then when it was sunny I went and worked in there.